Western Animation / Extreme Dinosaurs

 - Joker Immunity: The Raptors have survived falls, been covered in snow, and even were entirely frozen in ice, and yet are always reunited and perfectly healthy in the next episode.

-- Large and In Charge: All of the Extreme Dinosaurs and Raptors, T-bone and Bad-Rap respectively as leaders.
+- Large and in Charge: All of the Extreme Dinosaurs and Reckless Raptors, T-bone and Bad-Rap respectively as leaders.

 - Last of His Kind: All the dinosaurs.
 Bad Rap is convinced there's other Raptors out there, and no-one has mentioned this to him.